Jeffrey-Ede/Miscellaneous/README.md

 # Teaching examples
-This repository contains some of the examples I've used to teach my sister and her boyfriend programming.
+This repository contains some of the examples I've used to teach my sister and her boyfriend python.